voidyourwarranty2/opy-layout/README.md

 because editing code requires frequent switching between alphabetic, number, symbol and navigation keys, and this would lead to too many same-thumb bigrams.
 Hence the decision to implement the layer switches as home row modifiers.

 If held longer, tab yields back-tab.
 Shift backspace gives delete, and shift `ß` gives `§`.
-Further, holing backspace or shift-backspace a bit longer issues [Alt]+[Backspace] or [Ctrl]+[Del], respectively, the Emacs key combinations for deleting the previous or the subsequent word.
+Further, holding backspace or shift-backspace a bit longer issues [Alt]+[Backspace] or [Ctrl]+[Del], respectively, the Emacs key combinations for deleting the previous or the subsequent word.
 These are examples of lingering keys.